hallfox/Portfolio/Story.md

     "Erin?"
     "He might have written the bug.
 We won't know for sure until we get there," I told Braden.
     "Bullshit," Sam called, "You must know something else.
 Your old man taught you everything he knew, and he caused all this!"
     "He didn't teach me everything.
 Just enough so I could get us this far.
 Dad didn't talk about work much.
 I really don't know what's inside that building, besides what this map can tell," I told him.
 That wasn't a lie.
-He never even took me to Nyle once.
+He never took me to Nyle once.
 I don't think he would have even if I asked.
     "Well, what does that map tell you, hon?"
 Rogue asked, clearly attempting to defuse the situation, "Where are we going tomorrow?"
     "Their campus is divided into six districts.
 The servers are located in the blue district.
 Each district had a different encryption key, which is why it took all day.
-I managed to crack everything but the red district, but that's okay.
+I managed to crack everything but the green district, but that's okay.
 I think all the managers' offices were in that area.
 We won't be needing to go over there."
-    "Can you run the decryption over night anyway, just in case?"
-Sam asked.
-    "Wish I could, but my computer's on its last legs.
-I'd need another power cell from a droid," I told him, "And I've almost used up the one from the Courier earlier today."
+They all breathed out.
+"Here," I said, giving Rogue my computer, "These are the maps.
+Can you figure out a plan?"
+    "Of course," she responded.
+And with that I went to bed.
     We didn't reach the Nyle campus until at least noon.
 It was amazing.
 As we approached it the grass grew greener, until it reached a viridian green at the gate.
 The campus was painted in brilliant colors.
 Great white glass buildings stood before us, lined with decorations for each colored district it was a part of.
 Perfect grass covered the lawn, excepting the walkways and statues of prototype models of Nyle's most famous inventions.
     Of course, all our amazement at the campus was interrupted by the shiny metal frame of two Hachi's stalking the blue district, our destination.
 Sam was packed and armed like usual, this time reasonably so.
 Nyle engineered the Hachi's, so it was no surprise that we spotted a few lurking around.
     My dad told me all about the Hachi's.
 They were supposed to revolutionize the droid market.
 The first household droid ever made.
 The Hachi would watch over your house, alert you if anything seemed amiss while you were out, but bestk of all they were your personal companion.
 That's why they built them like dogs.
 The prototypes were far from cozy though.
 Much of their body frame was exposed and various lights flashed in and around their snout.
 Despite their incompleteness, they were the main carriers of the bug, and vicious nonetheless.
 If we were surprised by even one of them it could have meant an end to our journey.